 Salmon are a keystone species in Washington state, providing cultural, economic, and ecological importance.
 However, salmon populations have been in steady decline since the early 1900s.
 The Boldt Decision in 1974 recognized treaty rights of Native Americans to claim half of the yearly salmon harvest in their “usual and accustomed grounds and stations”.
 Since salmon runs have been in such decline, even half of the harvest has drastically fallen.
 This led to the culvert case injunction, which ruled that culverts (specifically state owned) are a large contributor to the declining salmon runs.
 The culvert case requires all state-owned fish barrier culverts to be replaced within an allotted time.

 Washington Department of Fish and Wildlife (WDFW) has developed the fish passage barrier assessment protocol to locate and prioritize man-made barrier culverts.
 However, this protocol does not work for intertidal culverts, leaving many culverts along the coast and Puget Sound as barrier status “unknown”.
-Intertidal culverts are are the first possible barrier that salmon encounter as they migrate back from the ocean, or the last point at which juveniles rest before they move into the ocean.
+Intertidal culverts are the first possible barrier that salmon encounter as they migrate back from the ocean, or the last point at which juveniles rest before they move into the ocean.

 Since intertidal culverts are so important to fish barrier removal prioritization, and they are so difficult to assess, my goal is to find correlations between physical measurements that can be taken during a rapid assessment and the barrier status of engineer reviewed intertidal culverts.
 These correlations will be assessed in hopes of finding an easier and faster method for intertidal culvert assessments.